-- Kids Central uses standardized instruments and the instrument used will allow for anonymity but will include basic demographic information - A sample survey of stakeholders and foster parents is taken annually - Surveys will be conducted utilizing web based tools through Survey Monkey - Results are tabulated and included in the report to Kids Central's Executive Leadership and CMA's as appropriate
+- Kids Central uses standardized instruments which allows anonymity, but provides the option for respondents to request someone to contact them about their comments. - Stakeholders and foster parents are surveyed annually. - Surveys are conducted using web-based tools such as Survey Monkey. - Results are tabulated and included in the report to Kids Central's Executive Leadership, CMA's and other stakeholders as appropriate